zrlfba/risk-atlas-nexus/docs/ontology/RiskConcept.md

 # Class: RiskConcept

-_An umbrella term for refering to risk, risk source consequence and impact._
+_An umbrella term for refering to risk, risk source, consequence and impact._